“Rest in the LORD, and wait patiently for Him;

 The word rest (nuwach) here is the same as used in Exodus 20:11 when God rested on the seventh day.
 It means to sit down, dwell, to draw a breath.
 Again this word rest is used in Numbers 11:25-26 after God heard Moses’ cry that the people’s complaining was too much for him to bear alone:

-In this passage, we see the close relationship between the Spirit (ruwach) and rest (nuwach) under the Mosaic Covenant.
+In this passage, we see the close relationship between the Spirit (ruwach) and rest (nuwach).
 In the chapter at large (Numbers 11), we see the perfect contrast between the greedy longing of the Israelites resulting in an overabundance of food (quail), sickness and death versus the healthy cry of Moses resulting in rest, blessing and multiplication: “Oh, that all the Lord's people were prophets and that the Lord would put His Spirit upon them!"
 (Numbers 11:29) This prayer is now answered for anyone under the Messianic Covenant who asks:

 “For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
 If a son asks for bread from any father among you, will he give him a stone?
 Or if he asks for a fish, will he give him a serpent instead of a fish?
 Or if he asks for an egg, will he offer him a scorpion?
 If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him!”
 (Luke 11:10-13)

-Fasting and “speaking mysteries” was and should always be for the purpose of feasting on something else… waiting in anticipation for something better:
+Fasting and “speaking mysteries” was and should always be for the purpose of feasting on something else… the reality of the presence of God:

 “And the Lord spoke to Moses, saying, "Speak to the children of Israel, and say to them: 'The feasts of the Lord, which you shall proclaim to be holy convocations, these are My feasts.